 We’re diving into another big feature this week – Brush Studio!
 Often creating something hands-on is the best way to learn.
 So today we’re doing a little project to make our very own Procreate Brush that changes color when you apply pressure!
 Along the way, we’ll get an in-depth overview of the Brush Studio and look at the new ‘Color Dynamics’ settings.

 You can also download the finished brush for free under the tutorial.

 Brush Studio is well designed making it clear and easy to use.
 It’s possible to set a revert point and even autograph your brushes!

-Here’s what we’ll look at today :
+Here’s an overview of what we’ll be looking at today :

-- An overview of Brush Studio
+- A tour of Brush Studio

 - How to edit brush attributes & properties